 The College cannot change student grades received on outside programs to Pass/Fail.

 |Costs and Financial Aid|

 Billing procedures for all semester programs will be facilitated by Lake Forest College, allowing students who are participating in approved programs to remain enrolled at the College.
 Students will be billed by Lake Forest College.
 The College will, in turn, pay the program sponsor.

 Costs can vary greatly from program to program.
 Participants in Lake Forest College-branded, ACM, and affiliated semester programs on our “Programs We Offer” webpage will be billed for the regular Lake Forest College tuition for that term, plus a program fee that differs by program/location.
 The program fee in nearly all cases includes housing (except in Chicago Semester for Urban Teaching, AIT Budapest, and Budapest Semester in Math – these programs do housing placements for students, who pay directly to landlord on arrival).
 Depending on the program, it may include some meals.
 Students are responsible for other expenses, such as visa fees, personal travel, vaccinations, airfare, insurance, and other personal expenses.

 If a student is on campus for a portion of the semester before departing for their program, they will be billed for pro-rated fees.
 These fees may include housing, health and wellness, activity fees, or any others that are charged to students.

 For summer programs, the billing procedure will depend on the program sponsor’s relationship with Lake Forest College.
 Some programs will bill students directly.
 Other programs will bill Lake Forest College, who will in turn bill the student.
-Contact Director of Off-Campus Programs with any questions.
+Contact the Global Engagement Office with any questions.